 Germany’s Global Marketplace at the Epcot International Food & Wine Festival is one of the most popular spots in Epcot, for a simple time-tested reason: pretzels und bier (in the immortal words of Stacey).
-This post covers the Germany booth menu for 2016, along with my thoughts on it.
+This post covers the Germany booth menu, along with my thoughts on it.

 The appeal of Germany at Food & Wine Festival is understandable.
 Held at the same time as Oktoberfest, this is about as close to the raucous event as you can get without booking a flight to Munich.
 Between the Germany booth and Brewer’s Collection (which they should just call “Austria” to make it feel more “cultural ‘n’ stuff”) in the garden-like area, it does sorta have that vibe…except without the Oompah music, lederhosen, huge steins, and epic beards.
 And with 100% more wasted UCF students.
 One commonality: no Paris Hilton at either.
 So at least that’s a plus!

 Joking aside, the reason people love Germany is because it serves the time-honored classics, and the area is generally pretty enjoyable.
 It actually is a bit of a surprise more effort isn’t made to re-create the atmosphere of Oktoberfest in the garden area, but Disney probably does not want to overshadow the rest of the festival’s booths by doing that.

 The Epcot International Food & Wine Festival is underway, and here is our updated look at this menu with food photos, thoughts on value for money, best use of Disney Dining Plan snack credits, and more!

 Here’s what you will find on the food menu this year at the Germany marketplace booth:

 Roast Bratwurst in a Hard Roll – The meat here is pretty good, but the bread is a lot like a dinner roll you’d get before a meal at a table service restaurant.
 Pretzel bread would’ve made this a winner.